-- 6.1 The UK GDPR is intended not to prevent the Processing of Personal Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
-The Data Subject must be told who the Data Controller is (in this case the Trust), who the Data Controller's representative is (in this case the DPO), the purpose for which the Data is to be Processed by us, and the identities of anyone to whom the Data may be disclosed or transferred. - 6.2 For Personal Data to be Processed lawfully, certain conditions have to be met.
-These may include: - 6.2.1 where we have the Consent of the Data Subject; - 6.2.2 where it is necessary for the performance of a Contract; - 6.2.3 where it is necessary for compliance with a legal obligation; - 6.2.4 where Processing is necessary to protect the vital interests of the Data Subject or another person; - 6.2.5 where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.3 Personal Data may only be Processed for the specific purposes notified to the Data Subject when the Data was first collected, or for any other purposes specifically permitted by the Act.
+6.1 The UK GDPR is intended not to prevent the processing of Personal Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
+The Data Subject must be told who the Data Controller is (in this case Knightsfield School) who the Data Controller's representative is (in this case the DPO), the purpose for which the Data is to be Processed by us, and the identities of anyone to whom the Data may be disclosed or transferred.

+- 6.2 For Personal Data to be processed lawfully, certain conditions have to be met.
+These may include: - 6.2.1 where we have the Consent of the Data Subject; - 6.2.2 where it is necessary for the performance of a Contract; - 6.2.3 where it is necessary for compliance with a legal obligation; - 6.2.4 where processing is necessary to protect the vital interests of the Data Subject or another person; - 6.2.5 to pursue our legitimate interests (or those of a third party) for purposes where they are not overridden because the processing prejudices the interests or fundamental rights and freedoms of Data Subjects: - 6.2.6 where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.3 Personal Data may only be processed for the specific purposes notified to the Data Subject when the data was first collected, or for any other purposes specifically permitted by the DPA 2018.
 This means that Personal Data must not be collected for one purpose and then used for another.
-If it becomes necessary to change the purpose for which the Data is Processed, the Data Subject must be informed of the new purpose before any Processing occurs.

-6.4 Special Category/ Sensitive Personal Data
+If it becomes necessary to change the purpose for which the Data is processed, the Data Subject must be informed of the new purpose before any processing occurs. - 6.4 Special Category/Sensitive Personal Data

-Some of the conditions for processing Special Category (defined in paragraph 4.13) and criminal offence data require us to have an Appropriate Policy Document ('APD') in place setting out and explaining our procedures for securing compliance with the regulations.
+Some of the conditions for processing Special Category (defined in paragraph 4.13) and criminal offence data require us to have an Appropriate Policy Document ('APD') in place, setting out and explaining our procedures for securing compliance with the regulations.
 Appendix 2 of this policy acts as the APD for processing Special Category data.

-- 6.4.1 The Trust will be Processing Special Category/ Sensitive Personal Data about our stakeholders.
-We recognise that the law states that this type of Data needs more protection.
-Therefore, Data Users must be more careful with the way in which we Process Special Category/ Sensitive Personal Data. - 6.4.2 When Special Category/ Sensitive Personal Data is being Processed, as well as establishing a lawful basis (as outlined in paragraph 6.2 above), a separate condition for Processing it must be met.
-In most cases the relevant conditions are likely to be that: - 6.4.2.1 the Data Subject's explicit Consent to the Processing of such Data has been obtained - 6.4.2.2 Processing is necessary for reasons of substantial public interest, on the basis of UK law which shall be proportionate to the aim pursued, where we respect the essence of the right to Data Protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the Data Subject;
+- 6.4.1 Knightsfield School will be processing Special Category/Sensitive Personal Data about our stakeholders.
+We recognise that the law states that this type of Personal Data needs more protection.
+Therefore, Data Users must be more careful with the way in which we process Special Category/Sensitive Personal Data. - 6.4.2 When Special Category/Sensitive Personal Data is being processed, as well as establishing a lawful basis (as outlined in paragraph 6.2 above), a separate condition for processing it must be met.
+The additional bases which allow processing of Special Category Personal Data are: - 6.4.2.1 explicit consent has been given - 6.4.2.2 for employment, social security and social protection purposes - 6.4.2.3 for vital interests - 6.4.2.4 for legitimate activities by a foundation, association or any other not for profit body with political, philosophical or religious or trade union aim - 6.4.2.5 for employment, social security and social protection purposes - 6.4.2.6 for defence of legal claims